baizon/a2dpfix/README.md

 # a2dpfix
-This is a fix of the High Fidelity Playback A2DP Sink (unavailable) for my Sony WH-1000XM2 headphones.<br>
+This is a fix of the High Fidelity Playback A2DP Sink (unavailable) Bug.
+It works for my Sony WH-1000XM2 headphones on my Majaro system.<br>
 Big thanks to Diego Fernandez for the code.

 ## Install